MichelNivard/awesome-complex-trait-genetics/README.md

 ### Two sample Mendelian Randomisation

 - [TwoSampleMR](https://github.com/MRCIEU/TwoSampleMR) An R package for performing Mendelian randomization using GWAS summary data.

+- [SMR](https://yanglab.westlake.edu.cn/software/smr/#Overview)The SMR software tool was originally developed to implement the SMR & HEIDI methods to test for pleiotropic association between the expression level of a gene and a complex trait of interest using summary-level data from GWAS and expression quantitative trait loci (eQTL) studies

 ### MR/Genetic architecture hybrid models